 A: Most communities offer tours and/or information sessions during Admitted Student Visit Days in February, March and April.

-Q: Can I choose to live in just regular, non-themed housing?
+Q: Can I choose to live in just "regular" housing?

-A: In Fall 2017, we expect 75% of our first-year students to be placed in one of the Learning Communities described above, but if you choose not to live in one of these communities, our traditional housing offers thoughtful, peer-led programming that is designed to give you a successful start at UVM.
+A: In Fall 2018, we expect 85% of our first-year students to be placed in a learning community.
+But if you choose not to live in one of these communities, our traditional housing offers thoughtful, peer-led programming that is designed to give you a successful start at UVM.